 For more advanced cases, a surgical treatment known as flap surgery may be necessary to help the surrounding tissues reattach to the teeth.
 The procedure involves creating flaps to pull back the gum tissues so the doctor can remove diseased tissue and fully clean and smooth the root surfaces.
 After cleaning out the infection, the doctor will suture the gum tissues so they are tighter around the teeth than before, making it difficult for bacteria to reattach themselves in the gum pockets.

-In cases where periodontitis has led to bone defects around the root of the tooth, Dr. Hedayati, DDS may perform bone grafting to regenerate new bone and help prevent tooth loss.
+In cases where periodontitis has led to bone defects around the root of the tooth, Joseph Aranoff, DDS may perform bone grafting to regenerate new bone and help prevent tooth loss.
 He places donated bone tissue in the area of missing bone and protects it by covering it with a collagen membrane which will eventually dissolve and be absorbed by the body.

 Signs of infection, such as redness, swelling or pus